Video presentation of this page

 - Set SMART goals.
 For goals to be powerful, they should be designed to be SMART: (Specific, Measurable, Attainable, Relevant, Time Bound).

-For example, instead of having "to sail around the world" as a goal, it's more powerful to use the
+For example, instead of having the goal, "To sail around the world," it is more powerful to use the

 SMART goal "To have completed my trip around the world by end of year, 2030."